appsparkler/study/apollo-and-graphql/graphql.md

 It gives us a way of taking all our data sources and put it into some sort of user interface.

 ## Parts of GraphQL:
-- Query
+- Query - allows us to get data
-- Mutations
+- Mutations - allows us to mutate data
-- Subscriptions
+- Subscriptions -
 - Resolvers (resolver functions)
-- Fragments
+- Fragments - allows us to club multiple fields together

 ## GraphQL Playgounds
 Allows us to play with our queries, mutations, subscriptions, etc. either with mocks or real data